psynteract/psynteract-docs/usage.md

 potentially store many separate databases, the client needs to know which one to use.
 You will have set this up during the installation.

+The __design__ option determines how the users are allocated to groups.
+Choosing the *stranger* design allocates clients into groups at random, and a reassignment of groups will again result in a random allocation.
+The *perfect stranger* design also allocates clients at random initially, but thereafter ensures that no two clients are in the same group again.
+Depending on the other design parameters chosen, the perfect stranger design requires significantly more participants overall.

+The __group size__ defines the number of clients in a group.

 ##### Optional

+__Roles__ can be assigned to the members of a group, and will be distributed to all clients.

+__Offline mode__ enables you to test your experiment without connecting to an actual server.
+This means that the client will never wait for others, and that it will use dummy data in lieu of actual partners' responses.
+In OpenSesame, the client's own data will be used as a stand-in for the data from connected clients.
+In Python, it is possible to define dummy data that are substituted during calls to `get` (see below).

+__Ghost mode__ enables Psynteract to deal with numbers of participants that cannot be split evenly across the group size specified.
+Using this mode, excess participants become 'ghosts' and are assigned a properly allocated participant to 'haunt'.
+That is, the 'ghosted' clients will receive all the input that this participant experiences from his or her fellow group members, but the 'ghosts' will not themselves affect the other participants -- the interaction is unidirectional.

+The number of __groupings needed__ represents the number of unique groupings needed by the experiment (as an integer).
+If this argument is supplied, and the number of groupings cannot be supplied (because there are to few participants to combine into groups), a warning is shown on the control panel.
+By default, only a single grouping will be generated.

+#### Python-only

 The __client name__ is available to help you identify connected clients more easily.
 Any value set here is visible on the backend in the "name" column.
 The setting has no further technical relevance.
+In OpenSesame, this is automatically generated from the user ID entered when starting the experiment.

 __Initial data__ can be used to pass in any data that should be available in all clients from the get-go.
 For example, if you would like to later append choices to a list, you can create the list here.
 This is automatically taken care of in OpenSesame.

-__Offline mode__ enables you to test your experiment without connecting to an actual server.
-This means that the client will never wait for others, and that it will use dummy data in lieu of actual partners' responses.

-The number of __groupings needed__ represents the number of unique groupings needed by the experiment (as an integer).
-If this argument is supplied, and the number of groupings cannot be supplied (because there are to few participants to combine into groups), a warning is shown on the control panel.
+#### OpenSesame-only

+__Identical random seeds__ can be applied to all clients to ensure that any randomization is performed in synchrony.
+The random seed is calculated from the session id.

+OpenSesame can be instructed to __display a message while waiting for the session to start__.
+If this is not set, any preceding screen will remain visible.

 ### Push